-Example Career: Wind Energy Project Managers
+Example Career: Wind Energy Development Managers

 Lead or manage the development and evaluation of potential wind energy business opportunities, including environmental studies, permitting, and proposals.
 May also manage construction of projects.